AdobeDocs/experience-manager-65.en/help/assets/video.md

 ## Work with video in Dynamic Media {#working-with-video-in-dynamic-media}

-Video in Dynamic Media is an end-to-end solution that makes it easy to publish high-quality Adaptive Video for streaming across multiple screens, including desktop, iOS, Android™, BlackBerry®, and Windows mobile devices.
+Video in Dynamic Media is an end-to-end solution that makes it easy to publish high-quality Adaptive Video for streaming across multiple screens, including desktop, iOS, Android&trade;, BlackBerry&reg;, and Windows mobile devices.
 An Adaptive Video Set groups versions of the same video that are encoded at different bit rates and formats such as 400 kbps, 800 kbps, and 1000 kbps.
 The desktop computer or mobile device detects the available bandwidth.

 For example, on an iOS mobile device, it detects a bandwidth such as 3G, 4G, or Wi-Fi.
 Then, it automatically selects the right encoded video from among the various video bit rates within the Adaptive Video Set.
 The video is streamed to desktops, mobile devices, or tablets.

 In addition, video quality is dynamically switched automatically if network conditions change on the desktop or on the mobile device.
-Also, if a customer enters full-screen mode on a desktop, the Adaptive Video Set responds by using a better resolution, improving the customer’s viewing experience.
+Also, if a customer enters full-screen mode on a desktop, the Adaptive Video Set responds by using a better resolution, improving the customer's viewing experience.
 Using Adaptive Video Sets provides you with the best possible playback for customers playing Dynamic Media video on multiple screens and devices.

 The logic that a video player uses to determine which encoded video to play or to select during playback is based on the following algorithm: